BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/10_2_Converting_Secrets_with_Keytool.md

 | xprv9z7kiySAUeGtnrbQpzqFsE8uDQufoofkLqxW2kPRcLppKx6kthUEfp4mTjyQijpcfQ5iXgYVH9EzASguJ1PNTU3YnztKGmmtBJciRU9iFre
 ```

-You could use this same methodology to create an account for any
+You could use this same methodology to create an account key for any
 path.
 For example, the following would create a legacy PKH account:

 ```